Temporal Test-Time Adaptation with State-Space Models: Experiments

+\paragraph{Datasets} We investigate temporal distribution shifts using three image classification datasets spanning several years.
+Yearbook \citep{ginosar2015century} involves binary gender prediction on portrait images, capturing changes in demographics and beauty standards over time.
+EVIS \citep{zhou2022domain} categorizes vehicles and electronic products.
+FMoW-Time \citep{koh2021wilds} maps satellite images to land use categories.
+Each dataset comprises samples from multiple years, with the earlier years used for training and the later years for testing (see \Cref{sec:datasets} for details).
+To evaluate the effectiveness of our method beyond TempTTA, we also test its performance on reproduction datasets (CIFAR-10.1, ImageNetV2) and image corruptions (CIFAR-10-C).

-\paragraph{Source Architectures and Baselines} We employ a variety of source architectures to demonstrate the model-agnostic nature of our method.
-They notably vary in backbone architecture (we use CNN, DenseNet, ResNet, WideResNet) and dimensionality of the representation space (from 32 up to 2048).
+\paragraph{Source Architectures and Baselines} We employ a variety of source architectures to demonstrate the model-agnostic nature of STAD.
+They vary in backbone architecture (ViT, CNN, DenseNet, ResNet, WideResNet) and dimensionality of the representation space (from 32 up to 2048).
 We list details in \Cref{sec:source_architectures}.
-In addition to the source model, we compare against 7 baselines representing fundamental approaches to TTA.
-Five of them adapt the feature extractor: Batch norm adaptation (BN) \citep{schneider2020improving,nado2020evaluating}, TENT \citep{Wang2021TentFT}, CoTTA \citep{wang2022continual}, SHOT \citep{liang2020we} and SAR \citep{niu2023towards}.
-Like our method STAD, two baselines adapt the last linear layer: T3A \citep{iwasawa2021test} and LAME \citep{boudiaf2022parameter}.
+We compare against 8 TTA baselines representing fundamental TTA approaches.
+Six of them adapt the feature extractor: Batch norm adaptation (BN) \citep{schneider2020improving,nado2020evaluating}, TENT \citep{Wang2021TentFT}, CoTTA \citep{wang2022continual}, SHOT \citep{liang2020we} SAR \citep{niu2023towards} and RoTTA \citep{yuan2023robust}.
+Like our method STAD, two baselines adapt the last layer: T3A \citep{iwasawa2021test} and LAME \citep{boudiaf2022parameter}.
 More details are provided in \Cref{sec:baselines}.
-Batch sizes are the same for all baselines (\Cref{sec:app_hyperparameters}).
-To ensure optimal performance on newly studied datasets, we conduct an extensive hyperparameter search for each baseline, following the hyperparameters and value ranges suggested in the original papers.
-We then report the best settings. \Cref{sec:app_hyperparameters} specifies the grid searches we conducted.
+Batch sizes are the same for all baselines.
+To ensure optimal performance on newly studied datasets, we conduct an extensive hyperparameter search for each baseline (see \Cref{sec:app_hyperparameters}) and report the best setting.